Small and located in Northern Europe, Denmark. Its rich legacy started in the ninth century with the Vikings' arrival.

 Viking Age, from 800 to 1050 AD

 The Viking Age dominates Denmark's past most of all.
 Mostly controlling most of modern-day Denmark, Vikings were known for their seafaring expertise and military background.
 They also raided and colonized England and France, among other areas of Europe.
 Skilled traders and shipbuilders, the Vikings were able to create rich trading networks and a powerful economy by means of these abilities.
-Their complicated social system also had chieftains in charge of smaller villages inside the bigger Viking culture.
+Their complicated social system also had chieftains in charge of smaller villages within the bigger Viking culture.

 Christianization and Unification (11th century)

 Denmark changed radically from paganism to Christianity early in the 11th century.
 King Harald Bluetooth unified Denmark's several provinces under one authority and brought Christianity to the country.
-Many magnificent monasteries and cathedrals built in reaction to the entrance of Christianity still rank as major cultural monuments in Denmark today.
+Many magnificent monasteries and cathedrals built in reaction to the introduction of Christianity still rank as major cultural monuments in Denmark today.

 Kalmar Union between 1397 and 1523

 Politically linked from 1397 until 1523 under the Kalmar Union were Denmark, Norway, and Sweden.
-It centralized the three kingdoms under one ruler and changed Danish politics and culture.
+It centralised the three kingdoms under one ruler and changed Danish politics and culture.
 Copenhagen started to be the capital of Denmark at this point; its advantageous position on the Baltic Sea allowed trade to bloom.

 Reformation (1536)